Skip to content

 Showing how to make eggs Benedict in a 6 step collage.

-1. Make easiest ever hollandaise sauce.
-For the blender Hollandaise sauce, combine egg yolks, lemon juice, mustard, salt, and cayenne pepper and pulse in blender for 5 seconds.
-Continue running the blender on medium-high and drizzle in hot butter.
+1. Make an easy hollandaise sauce.
+Hollandaise sauce in the blender is so easy!
+Just combine room temperature egg yolks, lemon juice, mustard, salt, and cayenne pepper and pulse in blender for 5 seconds.
+Continue running the blender on medium-high and drizzle in hot butter slowly to avoid curdling the eggs.

 3. Add all remaining eggs.
 Do this with the remaining eggs and immediately remove the pan from the heat.
 Cover it with a lid and let it sit for 4 minutes.
 Use a slotted spoon to remove eggs one at a time and set them on a plate.